-Especially for ParentsYour son or daughter has been offered the opportunity to participate in Skidmore's First-Year Experience in London before joining other members of the first-year class in Saratoga Springs in January 2015.
-This exciting introduction to college life in an international setting will be guided by two Skidmore faculty directors in London and by the faculty and staff of The Institute for the International Education of Students (IES).
+Especially for ParentsYour son or daughter has been offered the opportunity to participate in Skidmore's First-Year Experience in London during the fall semester before joining other members of the first-year class in Saratoga Springs for the spring semester.
+This exciting introduction to college life in an international setting will be guided by two Skidmore faculty directors in London and by the faculty and staff of the Institute for the International Education of Students (IES).
 Here are some ways we believe parents can best help prospective students decide whether to engage in this educational adventure:

 - Read… and talk about London as a family.

 - Encourage... your son or daughter to read all the materials we have sent and continue to check the website for photos, updated information, and orientation materials.

 - Consider... your own comfort level.
 Students will be making the same kinds of independent decisions all students make when they go to college.